JEmbry2019/PokerPythonProjectTuesdat/README.md

 This project fulfills the following requirements:

+* The project is on Github with at least 5 commits.
+    * The project is on Github. https://github.com/JEmbry2019/Poker_Python_Project_Tuesday
+    * There are over 20 commits. https://github.com/JEmbry2019/Poker_Python_Project_Tuesday/commits/master

 * Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program
     * There are two such loops.
 The outer (main) 'playing' loop and the inner 'Hit/Stick input' loop.
 Both are in `game.py`